sducournau/IGN_LIDAR_HD_DATASET/website/docs/intro.md

 :::tip Why use this library?

 - **🎯 Specialized for French LiDAR**: Optimized for IGN's LiDAR HD format and classification standards
-- **⚡ Production-ready**: Battle-tested with 50+ tile processing and comprehensive error handling
+- **⚡ Production-ready**: Battle-tested with 50+ tiles and comprehensive error handling
-- **🚀 GPU-accelerated**: Optional CUDA support for faster feature computation
+- **🚀 GPU-accelerated**: Optional CUDA support for 5-10x faster processing
 - **📦 Complete pipeline**: From raw downloads to training-ready patches in one workflow
+- **🔄 Smart resumability**: Automatically skip processed files and resume interrupted workflows
+- **🎨 RGB augmentation**: Optional color enrichment from IGN orthophotos
+- **🌍 Bilingual**: Full documentation in English and French
+- **📊 Well-tested**: Comprehensive test suite with 20+ test modules
   :::

 ## What is IGN LiDAR HD?